Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- Cleveland has an average point total of 219.1 in its games this year, 3.6 more points than this matchup's over/under.
+- The average point total in Cleveland's games this year is 219.1, 4.6 more than this matchup's over/under.

+- Cleveland has a record of 27-3, a 90% win rate, when it's favored by -225 or more by oddsmakers this season.

-- The sportsbooks' moneyline implies a 67.7% chance of a victory for the Cavaliers.
+- The bookmakers' moneyline implies a 69.2% chance of a victory for the Cavaliers.

 Cavaliers vs. Knicks Over/Under Stats (Regular Season)